Dimasss16/morphological-semantic-complexity/README.md

 # Morphological-Semantic Complexity Analysis

-Cross-linguistic study testing the Low-Entropy Conjecture across Turkish, Russian, and English using computational morphology and semantic network analysis.
+This is a study of Turkish, Russian, and English testing the Low-Entropy Conjecture using morphological analysis and semantic networks using Wikipedia articles.
 ## Overview

-This project investigates whether languages show systematic trade-offs between morphological complexity and semantic organization.
+In this project we are looking at whether languages balance morphological complexity with semantic organization (measured different ways at different stages of the research).
 We test three hypotheses on Russian, English and Turkish:

 - H1 (Trade-off): As a language’s inflectional system gets richer (more forms per lemma or higher morphological complexity), the semantic network density decreases.
 - H2 (Compensation): When a language has a higher I-complexity/entropy, meaning its morphology is less predictable, the semantic network shows higher clustering.